dinos217/game-club/README.md

 ## Getting Started
 In order to build and run this application locally, you need to have [jdk 17](https://www.oracle.com/java/technologies/downloads).
-If you haven't done this before [here is](https://www.geeksforgeeks.org/how-to-set-java-path-in-windows-and-linux/) a quick guide to follow after installing a new Java version.
+If you haven't done this before, [here is](https://www.geeksforgeeks.org/how-to-set-java-path-in-windows-and-linux/) a quick guide to follow after installing a new Java version.

 ### Database
 This application uses a PostgreSQL db.
-Once you have it installed you may run the queries found in this [script](https://github.com/dinos217/game-club/files/8196918/postgres-gameclub-init-script.txt) to build your schema and tables.
+Once you have it installed you may run the queries found in this [script](https://github.com/dinos217/game-club/files/8201414/postgres-gameclub-init-script.txt) to build your schema and tables.

 ### Get the application up & running
 Once the application is succesfully loaded in your IDE you can: